What does the Bible say about the Antichrist?

 What is the Antichrist?

-There is not a specific person with the title “The Antichrist” in the entire Bible.
-Instead, the term "antichrist" is used in the Bible to refer to anybody who opposes Christ.
+There is not a specific person with the title “The Antichrist” in the Bible.
+Instead, the term “antichrist” is used in the Bible to refer to anybody who opposes Christ.
 This is often surprising for people to hear, since popular conceptions of the Antichrist are of a single figure of supreme evil who will oppose God.
 This idea is more a result of popular fiction over the last hundred years, like Damien in the Omen series, Nicolae Carpathia in Left Behind, or Randall Flagg in Stephen King’s The Stand.
-These kinds of stories popularized the idea that “the antichrist” is the title of a specific, singular figure – often the incarnate son of Satan in the same way that Jesus is the incarnate son of God.
+These kinds of stories popularized the idea that “the antichrist” is the title of a specific, singular figureoften the incarnate son of Satan in the same way that Jesus is the incarnate son of God.
 But these kinds of portrayals are clumsy and misleading.
-The idea of a particular figure appearing at the end of history is a combination of many different passages in the Bible, and have been interpreted differently over the centuries in relation to the end of the world, what theologians call “eschatology” or “the end times”.
+The idea of a particular figure appearing at the end of history is a combination of many different passages in the Bible, which have been interpreted differently over the centuries in relation to the end of the world.
+The theological study of the end of the world or “the end times” is called “eschatology.”

 Antichrist Bible verses

-Only four verses in the entire Bible explicitly use the word “antichrist”, all of which are in the writings of the apostle John.
+Only four verses in the Bible explicitly use the word “antichrist,” all of which are in the writings of the apostle John.
 The references are as follows (NKJV):

 • 1 John 2:18: “Little children, it is the last hour; and as you have heard that the Antichrist is coming, even now many antichrists have come, by which we know that it is the last hour.”